hsdevelops/cron-telebot/README.md

    pip install -r requirements.txt
    ```

 3. Start services.
+You have three options:
+   1. Run Telegram bot only — `python poll.py` (polling).
-Run `python main.py` to start the telegram bot.
-On another terminal, run `python api.py` to initialize the FastAPI endpoints (base path is `/api`).
+   2. Run FastAPI endpoints only — `python api.py` (base path is `/api`).
+   3. Run both Telegram bot and FastAPI endpoints at the same time - `python main.py`.

 ## Running in production
 1. Configure environment variables.
 See [config.py](./config.py) for the required environment variables and how you can get them.